Bomb kills Iran nuclear scientist as crisis mounts

 Sabotage -- like mysterious reported explosions at military facilities or the Stuxnet computer virus widely suspected to have been deployed by Israel and the United States to disrupt nuclear facilities in 2010 -- may have had more direct effects.

-However, assassinations may be intended to discourage Iranians with nuclear expertise from working on the program.
+However, assassinations may be intended to discourage Iranians with nuclear expertise from working on the programme.

 An Israel official said Mossad agents called that "virtual defection": "It's not that we've been seeing mass resignations, but rather a sense of spreading paranoia," the official, who has extensive Iran expertise, told Reuters.